Areix/technical-assessment/backend/README.md

 # Introduction

-Areix Ledger is a mobile app which records the user expenses and create an analytical view of user's expense.
-Other features include categorizing expenses, calculating and analyzing user expense and allows user to perform sorting and filtering.
+Areix Ledger is an expense tracking mobile application which records the user expenses and create an analytical view based on these expenses.
+Features include:

+- categorizing expenses
+- calculating and analyzing user expense
+- allows user to perform sorting and filtering

 # Requirements